 Have you ever searched for your retainer or mouth guard only to find it under your bed, in a napkin or in the trash?
 Even in the best of circumstances, orthodontic retainers can develop a build-up of potentially harmful microbes if they aren’t properly cleaned.
 This is also true for the trusty mouth guards we use to protect our teeth while playing sports and at night to limit our teeth grinding.
+While they may not make them any easier to find, you might want to shop for clear retainers if you’re looking for ways to feel more comfortable while wearing this vital piece of equipment.

 A recent study by the Eastman Dental Institute at University College, London, found that about 67% of study participants’ retainers had a type of yeast called Candida that can cause fungal infections.
 And 50% of the retainers tested positive for the Staphylococcus bacteria, including Methicillin-resistant Staphylococcus Aureus (MRSA).